MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/10_acknowledgements.md

 # Acknowledgements

 While the work that has been put into this project by the Millennium Machines team is immense, we can't take all the credit for the project as a whole.
-We had a lot of help along the way and would like to take a moment to recognize a few entities that helped us make this project a reality.
+We had a lot of help along the way and would like to take a moment to recognise a few entities that helped us make this project a reality.

 <img width="50" align="left" src="../../img/openbuilds.png" alt="Openbuilds Logo" />